jsakamoto/Toolbelt.Blazor.Gamepad/README.md

     ...
 ```

-If the project is a Blazor WebAssembly App ver.3.2 Preview 1 or later, add the code into the `Main` method in the `Program` class of your Blazor application.
+If the project is a Blazor WebAssembly App ver.3.2 Preview 1 or later (includes .NET 5), add the code into the `Main` method in the `Program` class of your Blazor application.

 ```csharp
 // Program.cs